HHS/LymeX-AI-Pilot-2025_Backend/README.md

-# NASA-NOIS2-192 Backend
+# LymeX-AI-Pilot-2025_Backend
-This repository contains the backend for NOIS2-192 project.
+This repository contains the backend for the LymeX-AI-Pilot-2025_Backend project.

 ## Getting Started
 You will need: